techup-group/brigade-collab/README.md

 2. Once approved, send the project lead your email to get invited to the Google Drive folder.
 3. Add yourself to the CFO + Brigade Contact Directory.
 4. Fill out the Brigade Collab Quick Sheet with information about your brigade.
 Update any missing information.
-5. Participate in bimonthly Brigade Collab meetings.
-We meet every other Saturday at 10:00 am ET on Zoom.
+5. Participate in  Brigade Collab meetings.
+We meet Saturday every other week at 10:00 am ET on Zoom.

 ## Questions